The Public Sector Equality Act 2010 has 3 main elements:

 - Foster good relations between people who share a protected characteristic and those who do not

-We are committed to ensuring that equality of opportunity is inherent for all members of our school community.
+At College Hall We are committed to ensuring that equality of opportunity is inherent for all members of our school community.
 This means that we ensure that individuals or groups of individuals are treated fairly and equally and no less favourably, specific to their needs, including areas of race, gender, disability, religion or belief, sexual orientation and age.

 Equality at College Hall permeates all aspects of school life and is the responsibility of every member of the school and wider community.
 Every member of the school community should feel safe, secure, valued and of equal worth.
 We want to provide an environment which is free from unlawful discrimination, harassment or victimization of any kind.
 We want to educate our pupils in an environment which recognizes, celebrates and draws upon the diversity of our community and offers equal respect, appropriate support and fair rewards for all our pupils.